UNIVERSITY OF SOUTHERN CALIFORNIA KECK SCHOOL OF MEDICINE

 Edward Crandall, Ph.D., M.D.

-Dr. Crandall’s research team continues to expand its activities in molecular biology and cellular physiology.
+Dr. Crandall’s research team continues to expand its activities in cell biology and physiology of the pulmonary alveolar epithelium.
 Their studies on basic lung pathobiology have relevance to many applied problems, including:

 - Lung Injury

 Dr. Crandall’s laboratory utilizes purified lung cell populations grown under controlled conditions.
-The cells studied are the alveolar epithelial cells that line the 300 million air sacs in the adult lung.
-Using this model, they have shown that the sodium “pump” in the lung helps save lives by removing water from the air spaces, thereby allowing the normal uptake of oxygen and excretion of carbon dioxide, processes necessary for normal life.
-Their most important recent findings:
+In particular, the alveolar epithelial cells that line the 300 million air sacs in the adult human lung are the primary cells of interest.
+Using various experimental models of alveolar epithelium, they have shown that the sodium “pump” in the lung helps save lives by removing water from the air spaces, thereby allowing normal uptake of oxygen and excretion of carbon dioxide, processes necessary for normal life.
+Among their most important recent findings:

 - Keratinocyte growth factor (KGF) can markedly influence the function and differentiation of alveolar epithelial cells